-2.3 Long Short-Term Memory
+2.3 Long short-term memory

 One solution to the vanishing gradient problem was proposed by Hochreiter and Schmidhuber (1997) in the form of LSTM.
 Twenty years after its invention, LSTM and its variants have turned out to become a state-of-the-art neural network architecture for sequential data.
-The following discussion of the LSTM cell follows Graves (2013) as it seems to be one of the most popular LSTM architectures in recent research and is also available in the widely used Python library Keras (Chollet et al., 2018b).
+The following discussion of the LSTM cell follows Graves (2013) as it seems to be one of the most popular LSTM architectures in recent research and is also available in the widely used Python library Keras (Chollet et al. 2018b).

-2.3.1 The Cell State
+2.3.1 The cell state

 The central feature that allows LSTM to overcome the vanishing gradient problem is an additional pathway called the cell state.
 The cell state is a stream of information that is passed on through time.
-Its gradient does not vanish and enforces a constant error flow through time (Hochreiter, 1998a).
-The cell state allows the LSTM to remember dependencies through time and facilitates bridging long time lags (Hochreiter and Schmidhuber, 1997).
-Figure 2 depicts a single LSTM cell with all but the cell state pathway grayed out.
-Note that the cell state contains no activation functions but only linear operations.
-In that way, it is "immune" to the vanishing gradient.
-The following discussion details how the cell state is maintained, updated or read.
+Its gradient does not vanish and enforces a constant error flow through time (Hochreiter 1998a).
+The cell state allows the LSTM to remember dependencies through time and facilitates bridging long time lags (Hochreiter and Schmidhuber 1997).

-Fig. 2 A single LSTM unit (a memory block) according to (Olah, 2015) with all but the cell state pathway grayed out units control how these inputs change the cell state in order to produce an updated cell state, $C_t$ , or read from it to make use of the information that the cell state embodies.
+Fig. 2 A single LSTM unit (a memory block) according to Olah (2015) with all but the cell state pathway grayed out